-Service Pack 1 problem.
+Not helpful: Service Pack 1 problem.

 Tip: Write the problem description first, and then distill it to create a title.

-Describe the problem
+Step 7: Describe the Problem

 In the body of the bug, completely but concisely provide the following information:

-What you were trying to do and what actually happened.
+1. What you were trying to do and what actually happened.

 Example: Consider the Service Pack 1 bug in the earlier example.